- upper gastrointestinal cancers

-Dr Tait has been a Consultant at the Royal Marsden since 1988.
-She has a specialist interest in upper gastrointestinal (GI), colorectal and breast cancers and a particular interest in GI chemoradiotherapy and the use of modern radiotherapy technologies for optimising treatment including CyberKnife and cone beam radiotherapy.
+Dr Tait has both a private and an NHS practice at The Royal Marsden.
+She has been a Consultant Clinical Oncologist at The Royal Marsden since 1988 and has a specialist interest in upper gastrointestinal (GI), colorectal, hepatobiliary, anal and breast cancers.
+She has a particular interest in GI chemoradiotherapy and the use of modern radiotherapy techniques for optimising treatment including IMRT, CyberKnife and IGRT, providing complex radiotherapy techniques for patients.